-The best standing desks often seem a little pricey, but consider this: they could change your life.
+Swapping from a regular desk to one of the best standing desks could change your life.
 If you, like many of us do, spend several hours each day sat down and slouched over a computer, you may be doing untold damage to your back and general health.
 Using a sit-stand desk may save you serious problems in years to come.
 It may seem counter-intuitive, but standing at your desk rather than sitting all day is a great way to protect your spine.
 And although you might think it'll tire you out, most people say it makes them feel more energised and creative.

 Plus, lest you think this is just some weird fad that will soon go out of fashion, rest assured that standing desks have a long and rich history.
 The likes of Thomas Jefferson, Charles Dickens, Winston Churchill, Ernest Hemingway, and Vladimir Nabokov all wrote while standing, some of them at specially made desks or lecterns.